-Provider's Confirmation options Decision and reply What happens You are committed to providing the applicant a place if they are rejected or decline a Change at Confirmation offer at their firm choice.
+Provider's Confirmation options Decision and reply What happens next?
+You are committed to providing the applicant a place if they are rejected or decline a Change at Confirmation offer at their firm choice.
 No transaction is required.
-The applicant will enters an unsucc offer which the a Applicants will or available after th Applicants who a course will have Applicants who b not eligible to rea at happens next?
+The applicant will become unconditional firm with you if their firm choice enters an unsuccessful decision or offers them a Change at Confirmation offer which the applicant declines.
+Applicants will only see their Confirmation letter in Track (once it is available after the embargo period) if they become unconditional firm.
+Applicants who are required to confirm their intention to attend the course will have 14 days to respond.
+Applicants who become unconditional firm at their insurance choice are not eligible to register for Adjustment.